 - Valid Form I-983 completed for each employer and position

-After an F-1 student is granted the 24-month STEM OPT Extension, the student must report to his or her DSO (within 10 days) any change in:
+After an F-1 student is granted the 24-month STEM OPT Extension, the student must report to his or her DSO in iMIT (within 10 days).
+Any change of the following information must also be reported in iMIT (also within 10 days):

 - Issuance of STEM OPT EAD card – must submit a copy via iMIT